mautrix/docs/gomuks/faq.md

 * Data also contains message history and other Matrix state, not only encryption keys (but media is still in cache).
 * Logs can be redirected using `GOMUKS_LOG_HOME` instead of `DEBUG_DIR`.
+* Environment variables are read on every startup, the paths aren't baked into the config file, except for the log path.

 ### System-specific defaults
 These are the base directories for each OS, data will be stored in the `gomuks`